 Full Board of Directors - Comprised of 15 members, this group takes official action on all APRA matters such as approving appointed Board members, approving the annual budget, approving the appointment and removal of the Executive Director, and approving business and financial matters for the association.
 The Board of Directors meets quarterly (or as needed) at various locations throughout the state.
 Voting members of the Board of Directors include the five Executive Committee members, five Regional Directors, three Committee Chairs (Program, Marketing and Membership), and two other representatives (one from the Young Professional ranks and the other from our Business/Corporate representatives).

-What role do Committees of the Board play?
+What Role Committees of the Board Play.

 Three primary Committees are established to handle many of the business and operational functions of the Association.
 Each Committee is comprised of a Chair, Vice Chair, Treasurer and Secretary.
 Funds will be allocated to the various committees at the beginning of each budget cycle with the intentions that each committee will sustain their operations, or increase revenue for the Association.

 Program Committee - The objective of the Program Committee is to provide professional development for all members statewide.
 This Committee will also offer services that help members become the best parks and recreation service providers.

 Membership Committee – The objective of the Membership Committee is to increase and retain membership of the Association.
 This Committee will also recommend membership fee structures from time to time and seek benefits that increase value of the membership.

 Marketing Committee – The objective of the Marketing Committee is to provide support to the other two committees and Association through promotion, broadening and improvement of parks and recreation.